 Student rooms are equipped with the necessary articles of funiture.
-Personal items or furnishings such as linens, rugs, and curtains are not supplied.
+Personal items or furnishings such as linens, rugs, curtains and pillows are not supplied.
 Students are expected to furnish sheets (single), pillow cases, blankets or quilts, and towels.
 Other articles of personal furnishings may be supplied by the student according to his individual taste.
 Utility rooms are provided for such activities as ironing and hair drying.
+Washers and dryers and soft drink machines are located in the utility rooms.